newatoms/beta/projects/team-introduction/post.md

 The fear of hurting the ego of a team member will often lead to a lower production rate and lower overall quality.
 How can we ever improve something if nobody dares to point out what needs improving?

-In order to prevent things like this happening, the team is encouraged to discuss everything that is in the way of doing their work with their team members.
+In order to prevent things like this from happening,  teams are encouraged to discuss everything that is in the way of doing their work with their team members, instead of with a manager, someone from HR or in an employee evaluation.

-To stimulate this, the team does not do employee evaluations.
-"Things that are in your way of doing your job should always be discussable."
-Boris, the founder of New Atoms, strongly believes that when you create a specific moment to discuss performance, team members will not discuss these things within their teams in harmful ways.
+Even though this might be uncomfortable in the beginning, it leads to more open, stronger and more productive teams.

 ## We don't want to manage
 We are convinced that individuals function best if they are capable of contributing in ways they see fit, not in ways that are determined by others.